Facility & Transportation

 - Disrespectful behaviour

 Student appearance should be in harmony with Christian principles.
 Modesty is about function not flamboyance.
-Clothing or jewelry choices which draw attention are not to be worn.
+Clothing or jewelry choices which draw attention should not be worn.

 Our preference is for no jewelry.
-If this is difficult to adhere to, be advised that visible tattoos, body piercing including but not limited to lip, tongue, eyebrow, nose, excessive jewelry and heavy chains are not permitted.
 The wearing of jewelry is also a safety concern.
 All jewelry may be requested to be removed during sports activities.
 It is at the discretion of the administration to decide what personal adornment and clothing choices are acceptable.
 If you have any questions regarding a specific item, please contact the school.

 Wilful or accidental actions involving damage to school property or equipment will be the responsibility of the student’s parents.
 Suitable arrangements must be made for either repairing or paying for necessary repairs.